With each passing year, the world is becoming more and more software defined.

 The kind of freedom that lets you find help and help others in active online communities.

-And with this freedom comes responsibility.
+But with freedom comes responsibility.
 You need to own the solution.

 There will be no manufacturer to bail you out if things do not go as planned.